adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

   ...
 ```

-When I run stack build, this friendly error message let me know that I'd like to use a version of a package that is not in the provided LTS version:
+When I ran stack build, this friendly error message let me know that I'd like to use a version of a package that is not in the provided LTS version:

 ```shell
 Error: While constructing the build plan, the following exceptions were encountered: